albertjuhe/annotator_nodejs_store/README.md

 - multer (upload files)
 - express-namespace //Namespaces in express routes

-Copy the content of the github into the nodejs folder.
-Inside this folder there is a file called config.json, is the config file.
+Inside this folder c:\nodejs\annotator_nodejs_store\config.json there is a file called config.json, is the config file.

 ```json
  {